GitHubDragonFly/WinForms_User_Controls/README.md

   - could potentially be used as a weather vane.
   - zero/home position could be selected as either of E (0), N (90), W (180) or S (270).

-Check the screenshots for the visual appearance of each control.
+Check the screenshots for possible visual appearances of each control.
 Read any comments present within the control's code.

 # Usage